Culture of East Germany

-The culture of East Germany varied throughout the years due to the political and historical events that took place in the 20th century, especially as a result of Nazism and Communism.
+The culture of East Germany varied throughout the years due to the political and historical events that took place in the 20th century, especially as a result of Nazism and communism.
 A reflection on the history of arts and culture in East Germany reveals complex relationships between artists and the state, between oppositional and conformist art.
 In four decades, East Germany developed a distinct culture and produced works of literature, film, visual arts, music, and theatre of international acclaim.
 Popular culture specialities included among others a high popularity of nudism in Eastern Germany.

+Censorship in East Germany controlled any aspect of culture.

 Socialist Realism

-In the 1950s the officially encouraged form of art was known as 'Socialist Realism'.
-This was intended to depict everyday life under Socialism in a way that showed the benefits of living and working in East Germany.
+In the 1950s the officially encouraged form of art was known as socialist realism.
+This was intended to depict everyday life under socialism in a way that showed the benefits of living and working in East Germany.